HumanSignal/label-studio/docs/source/guide/manage_users.md

 Manage access to projects, organizations, and workspaces in Label Studio to restrict who can view data, annotations, and predictions in your data labeling projects.

-<div class="enterprise"><p>
-Role-based access control, organizations, and workspaces are available only in Label Studio Enterprise Edition.
+<i class='ent'></i> Role-based access control, organizations, and workspaces are available only in Label Studio Enterprise Edition.
 For information about users in the open source Label Studio Community Edition, see <a href="signup.html">Set up user accounts for Label Studio</a>.
-</p></div>

 ## Roles in Label Studio Enterprise